 Membership.
-The Zoning Board of Adjustment (“the Board”) shall consist of seven members appointed by the Sorrento Town Council.
-A chairman shall be elected by the members
+The Zoning Board of Adjustment (“the Board”) shall consist of three members appointed by the Sorrento Town Council; A Planning Commission member, a Town Council member and a citizen-at-large.
+A chairman shall be elected by the members.

 Board powers and duties.
 The Board shall have the following powers and duties: